sanskrit/raw_etexts_english/blogs/manasataramgini/2004-04-19_hindu-armies-the-forgotten-struggle-against-the-moslems.md

 +++
-title = "Hindu Armies: the forgotten struggle against thexa0Moslems"
+title = "Hindu Armies: the forgotten struggle against the Moslems"

 +++
 The Indian text books written by secular historians, have often